Mila Holloway: Freshman season

+Sophomore season

+On February 1, 2026, Holloway scored a career-high 26 points in their rivalry game against Michigan State.
+During her sophomore season, she started all 29 games, and averaged 12.6 points, 3.9 rebounds and 4.6 assists per game.
+She scored in double-figures 19 times, and had at least five assists in 15 games.
+Following the season she was named an honorable mention All-Big Ten selection.

+Junior season

+On September 8, 2026, it was announced Holloway injured her lower left leg at practice and would be out indefinitely.

 National team career

-On July 9, 2025, Holloway was selected to represent Canada at the 2025 FIBA Under-19 Women's Basketball World Cup, along with her Michigan teammate, Syla Swords.
-During the tournament she averaged 6.3 points, 2.0 rebounds and 4.7 assists per game and finished in fourth place.
+On July 9, 2025, Holloway was selected to the Canadian national team for the 2025 FIBA Under-19 Women's Basketball World Cup, along with her Michigan teammate, Syla Swords.
+During the tournament, she averaged 6.3 points, 2.0 rebounds and 4.7 assists per game and Canada finished in fourth place.
 Her 4.7 assists per game ranked fifth in the tournament.

 Personal life

-Holloway is a dual citizen of Canada and the United States through her mother, Robin Raimey, who was born in Calgary.
-Her grandfather, Dave Raimey, played college football at Michigan and briefly in the National Football League (NFL) for the Cleveland Browns before playing in the Canadian Football League (CFL).
-She has two older brothers, Leito and Aden.
-Aden plays college basketball at Alabama.
+Holloway has dual citizenship in Canada through her mother, Robin Raimey, who was born in Calgary.
+Her maternal grandfather, Dave Raimey, played for the Michigan Wolverines football program, and briefly in the National Football League (NFL) for the Cleveland Browns, before playing in the Canadian Football League (CFL).
+She has two older brothers, Leito and Aden Holloway.
+Aden played college basketball for the Auburn Tigers and Alabama Crimson Tide.